 The practical nature of the Course means that places are limited and necessarily more costly than would be the case for a mainly theoretical Course.
-As a prerequisite you must have a minimum of one year’s experience in casting application.
+As a prerequisite you must have a minimum of one year’s, full time experience in casting application.
 Applications must be supported by a recommendation from a Consultant Orthopaedic Surgeon, who is a Fellow of the British Orthopaedic Association, and from your Line Manager.
-Nursing staff, casting room technicians and others who need to become expert in practical casting techniques are all equally welcome.
+Nursing staff, casting room practitioners and others who need to become expert in practical casting techniques are all equally welcome.

 Prior to attending the Course, it is a requirement for candidates to study the theory as shown in the syllabus.